This Christmas cookie recipe combines the flavors of molasses and cocoa for a rolled chocolate gingerbread cookie that is fun to bake and decorate.

 Happy Baking and Happy Holidays!

-HOW TO CLEAN COOKIE CUTTERS AND STORE THEM
+HOW TO CLEAN COOKIE CUTTERS AND THE BEST WAYS TO STORE THEM

 - Always wash your cookie cutters by hand whether they are plastic or metal.